vividnd/Debugging-idl/MRE_Arcium_SignPDA_Issue.md

 ## Request
 Please provide guidance on:
-1. The correct implementation pattern for Sign PDA Accounts
+1. What could be causing the "unauthorized signer" error despite correct v0.3.0 implementation?
+2. Are there any additional steps or configurations required for Sign PDA Accounts?
-2. Whether this is a known issue with a workaround
+3. Is this a known issue with v0.3.0 that has a workaround?
-3. Expected timeline for resolution if this is a bug
+4. What debugging steps should we take to identify the root cause?